 Effective July 1, 2019, remote (Internet) sellers with total taxable gross receipts of at least \$100,000 from sales, leases, and license of tangible personal property sourced to New Mexico customers in the previous calendar year are required under state laws to start collecting and paying State gross receipts tax on their New Mexico transactions.
 Effective July 1, 2021, the gross receipts tax sourcing rules changed from point of origin-based sourcing to destination-based sourcing for most categories of gross receipts, allowing for the imposition of local taxes on remote sellers.
-For services other than professional services, gross receipts and deductions will be reported from the location where the service is performed.
+For services other than professional services, gross receipts and deductions are reported from the location where the service is performed.
 Professional services will continue to be reported from the seller's place of business.
-The City received \$6.1 million in Fiscal Year 2020 and \$12 million in Fiscal Year 2021 in State-shared internet sales until the local increments were applied to remote sales, which became effective July 1, 2021.